dma-vitch/script/bash/get_bundle_nexus/README.md

 Line 105: Once we have the URL, call curl.
 Note that this script sends to artifact to STDOUT.

-Sure, you can do all of this in Ruby, Perl, Python, or Java, but you couldn’t do it with tools that are going to already be present on all Linux installations.
+Sure, you can do all of this in Ruby, Perl, Python, or Java, but you couldnâ€™t do it with tools that are going to already be present on all Linux installations.
 You would also need to train people on whatever scripting language you selected.
-In this, you use bash to interact with Nexus, you can script your deployment and then hand off responsibility to a sysadmin who doesn’t need to understand the finer points of a scripting language.
+In this, you use bash to interact with Nexus, you can script your deployment and then hand off responsibility to a sysadmin who doesnâ€™t need to understand the finer points of a scripting language.

 Notes / Possibilities for Improvement